h-brough/TUNA/README.md

 ### Running

-The syntax of the command to run a TUNA calculation is
+The syntax of the command to run a TUNA calculation is:

 ```
 TUNA [Calculation] : [Atom A] [Atom B] [Distance] : [Method] [Basis]
 ```

-For example, a geometry optimisation on dihydrogen, starting at 1.0 angstroms with B3LYP/6-31G is
+For example, a geometry optimisation on dihydrogen, starting at 1.0 angstroms with B3LYP/6-31G is:

 ```
 TUNA OPT : H H 1.0 : B3LYP 6-31G
 ```

-And a single point energy calculation on the beryllium atom with minimal basis CCSDTQ is
+And a single point energy calculation on the beryllium atom with minimal basis CCSDTQ is:

 ```
 TUNA SPE : Be : CCSDTQ STO-3G